marcoferrer/kroto-plus/README.md

 ```

 ### User Defined External Generators
-This feature is currently in development.
-Api documentation and sample project are in the works.
+This feature is being released as part of the v0.1.3 protoc rewrite.
+Pending documentation, see example project for usage.

 ## Getting Started With Gradle